confluentinc/event-streaming-patterns/docs/compositional-patterns/strangler-fig.md

 Move functionality from a montolithic application to microservices gradually until the monolith is no longer being used and can be shut down.

 ## Problem
-How can we migrate a monolithic application to a microservices architecture without the risk of a cut-over rewrite?
+How can we migrate a monolithic application to a microservices architecture without the risks associated with a large cut-over rewrite?

 ## Solution
 ![strangler-fig](../img/strangler-fig.png)